 Additional 802.11 features (explicit TxBF, fast link adaption, SGI), although they are optional.

-However, IEEE 802 is still concerned by a number of aspects of the reply from 3GPP RAN1:
+However, IEEE 802 would like to have a response to these outsanding important issues which were not addressed in the reply from 3GPP RAN1:

-3GPP RAN1 did not respond to IEEE 802’s recommendation to consider video traffic scenarios, despite multiple industry predictions that the vast majority of network traffic will be video based within a few years.
+Issue 1: 3GPP RAN1 did not respond to IEEE 802’s recommendation to consider video traffic scenarios, despite multiple industry predictions that the vast majority of network traffic will be video based within a few years.

-3GPP RAN1 declined to consider additional high density scenarios, with 50-200 devices per 802.11 AP.
+Issue 2: 3GPP RAN1 declined to consider additional high density scenarios, with 50-200 devices per 802.11 AP.
 These scenarios are typical in environments like stadiums and dense city areas, which are environments where it is likely that Wi-Fi and LAA networks will be collocated.
 IEEE 802 also notes that a recent submission to 3GPP RAN1 (R1-152408) highlights that “a radio density difference of approximately 9x is observed between the 3GPP Indoor and the IEEE Enterprise scenarios”.

-3GPP RAN1 declined to include 3 and 4 tx/rx and 80/160MHz configuration in the simulations on the basis that these features are common to LAA and 802.11 and so do not affect coexistence.
+Issue 3: 3GPP RAN1 declined to include 3 and 4 tx/rx and 80/160MHz configuration in the simulations on the basis that these features are common to LAA and 802.11 and so do not affect coexistence.
 IEEE 802 agrees with the justification but is concerned the results simulations underestimate the absolute performance of 802.11 systems.

 In addition, IEEE 802 notes that there have been a small number of recent submissions to 3GPP relating to hidden station issues (eg 3GPP R1-151816, R1-151047, R1-151106, R1-151123, and R1-151972).
 These submissions indicate significant potential for coexistence issues between LAA and 802.11 without compatible hidden station detection and/or mitigation mechanisms.
-IEEE 802 therefore makes the above recommendation 3.

 IEEE 802 acknowledges 3GPP RAN1’s responses related to simulation study metrics